samarkhatiwala/tmm/README.md

 pip install petsc4py --no-build-isolation
 ```

-The above trick also works for tmm4py, but its build system gives you much more control by letting you specify NumPy and Cython versions via environment variables, for example:
+In contrast, tmm4py's build system gives you much more control by letting you specify NumPy and Cython versions via environment variables, for example:

 ```bash
 NUMPY_VER=1.24.4 CYTHON_VER=3.0.12 pip install tmm4py
 ```

+(Another useful parameter is PETSC_VER, which lets you specify the exact PETSc version to build TMM or tmm4py against.)
+Alternatively, the --no-build-isolation trick also works for tmm4py; just make sure you've already installed PETSc, TMM and petsc4py.

 #### Installation from source